c2d7fa/thinktool/README.md

     $ docker run -e POSTGRES_PASSWORD=password -v postgres-data:/var/lib/postgresql/data -d postgres
     $ docker run -ti -v $(pwd):/work thinktool-dev

+There is also a script that does this for you:

+    $ tools/dev/start-docker.sh

 ### Static Resources

 Set the following environment variables: